0fca/pika-core/README.md

 * Redis cache,
 * PostgreSQL RDBMS,
 * Docker
+* Filebeat, Elasticsearch and Kibana for logs management & searching.

 *Deployment*

 Server OS: Debian 10

 WWW: Apache 2 as HTTP Proxy

 Core is deployed on localhost.
+Some services are deployed as Docker containers.

 __Docs__